6 Tips to Scale Your Link Building Efforts

 Strategy #3: Leverage Freelancers to Guest Post

-Similar to hacking HARO this method is highly reliant on Upwork or another freelancing website.
-It works best with a linkable asset on your website, but you can work it without one.
+Similar to hacking HARO, this method is highly reliant on Upwork or another freelancing website.
+It works best with a linkable asset on your website, but it can still without one.

 All you have to do is post on Upwork asking for people to write about your linkable asset (or business).
-This is the job description I used:
+This is the job description I've used:

-We're looking for people with business blogs to cover our story.
+We're looking for people with business blogers to cover our story.
 You either need to run a relevant blog or write for a relevant publication.